danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/README.md

 - `global.properties`: All configuration parameters
 - `aws-profile.profile`: AWS profile for deployment

+### Important Note
+This starter kit provides the infrastructure and basic functionality.
+Before production deployment, you'll need to:
+- Customize the AI prompts for your specific use cases
+- Implement your business logic in the handlers
+- Add proper error handling and monitoring
+- Integrate with your existing systems (CRM, ticketing, etc.)
+- Add security hardening and compliance features

 ## 🛡️ Security Features

 - **Signature Verification**: Validates all incoming emails are from SendGrid